 A delicious last-minute 3 ingredient dip you'll want to make over and over again!
-This Spicy Greek Feta Cheese Dip also known as "Tirokafteri" is a traditional Greek spread made with feta cheese and spicy peppers.
+This Tirokafteri also known as "a spicy feta dip" is a traditional Greek spread made with feta cheese and spicy peppers.

 I love how I can make it in advance and also how simple it is to throw together.
 Guests always rave over it and I love sharing how easy it is!

 Serve this dip as part of a large Greek Meze Platter.

 How To Make Tirokafteri

 Most feta dips are pretty easy to put together.
 Like my fried feta dip!
 We Greeks like to keep it simple.
 Because the ingredients are minimal it is important that you use THE BEST ingredients you can find.

 Step 1: Choose A Good Feta Cheese